Users and groups often must be mapped to existing ones on the destination site in so everything works as intended.

-If no match is found, the mapping will be done by display name.
+If no match is found, the mapping is done by display name.
 For example, domain1\john will be automatically mapped with domain2\john, since the account name is the same.
 Also, domain1\john will be automatically mapped with domain2\john-doe if both users’ display name is "John Doe".

 To change the default behavior or to specify mappings for users or groups that can’t be mapped either by account name or by display name, you can set your own users and groups mappings.
 Get started by clicking on Map users and groups.

-To use the search button (2), you must begin typing the name of the User or Group (even just one letter will work) and click the button.
+To use the search button, you must begin typing the name of the User or Group (even just one letter will work) and click the search icon.
 A list of all the Users or Groups found will then populate below the search pane.

-- Drag and drop them to an available slot in the left side of the mapping.
+Drag and drop them to an available slot in the left side of the mapping.

 The image below shows a user mapped to another one.
 Every reference to the user on the left in the source objects (either in permissions, groups, workflows, etc.) will be changed to the user on the right during the migration.